KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 ## Unit 2 Methods

-Methods are a group of insturctions that performs a task
+Methods are a group of instructions that performs a task

    - Designed to be used like a tool